-Namibia has been on my bucket list for a long time.
-Apart from being the second least densely populated country in the world, it also has the oldest desert, the tallest dunes, and the oldest tribes on the planet.
-It’s a whole lot of firsts and plenty of reasons to be intrigued by this African gem’s versatility.
+Besides being the second least densely populated country in the world, Namibia also has the oldest desert, tribes, and the tallest dunes on the planet.
+There are many reasons to be intrigued by this African gem’s versatility.
 I have compiled a 10-day travel guide to Namibia, Sossusvlei, and Etosha Wildlife Reserve for you.

 First Stop: Sossusvlei

 The first thing that strikes me about Namibia is… the calmness of the place.
 It can get literally get dead quiet at times.
-You can drive around for hours without seeing another person, animal or car.
-It’s sort of scary at first but certainly refreshing in the long run.
-Off-the-beaten-track destinations are very rare these days and I came to love them the most.
+You can drive around for hours without seeing another person, animal, or car.
+It’s scary at first but certainly refreshing in the long run.
+Off-the-beaten-track destinations are rare these days, and I came to love them the most.

 The journey officially kicks off at the Namib Naukluft National Park, where the iconic Sossusvlei and the surrounding dunes turn us into daydreamers.
 No picture does it justice.
-The so called Deadvlei looks so much bigger and better in real life.
-With little to no water in the Namib-desert, the trees in the Sossusvlei did not survive the heat.
-Instead of decomposing they dried out without vanishing from the earth.
+The so-called Deadvlei looks so much bigger and better in real life.
+With little to no water in the Namib desert, the trees in the Sossusvlei did not survive the heat.
+Instead of decomposing, they dried out without vanishing from the earth.
 The plan is to visit the place twice, first at sunset and the following morning at dawn.
-The temperature that night drops below 5°C and it’s still dark when we arrive.
-We’re the first ones there.
+The night’s temperature drops below 5°C, and it’s still dark when we arrive.
+So we’re the first ones there.

 Both times are spectacular for photography, especially as the colors of the dunes change by the hour.
 The setting is surreal, trust me.
 Pitch-black skeletons in contrast with a pink glow emerging from behind the burnt orange colored dunes won’t leave a single soul untouched.
 If you like a good hike, you will definitely enjoy Dune 45 and Big Daddy, they are the most popular ones.
 We swop the climb for a helicopter flight above the Sossusvlei.
 My first heli flight ever!
 So cool!